junghawoo/geomap-clip-iguide/README.md

 print(gps_embeddings.shape) # (2, 512)
 ```
 ## Acknowledgments
-This project incorporates code and images from Vicente Vivian.
+This project incorporates code and images from Vicente Vivan.
 For the base model, GeoCLIP, visit https://github.com/VicenteVivan/geo-clip